NicoloMoretti/barracks/docs/scripting-guide.md

 > I will assume basic knowledge of '.per' scripting.

 > [!IMPORTANT]
 > NEWLINE characters / '\n' are meaningful in barracks.
-They are used to TERMINATE statements, adding more before beginning a new statements however is allowed and has no effect.
+They are used to TERMINATE statements.
+Adding more than one new line between statements, however, is allowed and has no effect.

 > [!TIP]
 > Rules split automatically if too long.